-In this new class, “Genocide, Testimony, and the Digital Archive” (German 110/Digital Humanities 150), students will investigate the ways computational tools and digital archives can help us preserve memory, ask new historical questions, and understand the various roles of survivor testimony.
-This undergraduate class will focus on the Shoah Foundation’s Visual History Archive (https://sfi.usc.edu/), the largest video archive of survivor testimonies of the Holocaust (Jews, Sinti and Roma, political prisoners, Jehovah’s witnesses, and homosexuals) as well as testimonies by survivors of the Armenian genocide, the Rwandan genocide, and the Nanjing Massacres.
-Students will learn about the history of technologies for creating, capturing, and preserving testimony of human atrocities; study the production and transformation of testimonies through new digital and web-based, indexing technologies; deploy a suite of tools for computationally analyzing testimonies (database analyses and data visualization); and, finally, design new interfaces and digital archives for ethically preserving and transmitting the memories of atrocities.
+Todd Presner, as part of his research into the terrible aftermath of genocide, investigates the ways computational tools and digital archives can help us preserve memory, ask new historical questions, and understand the various roles of survivor testimony.
+His work focuses especially on the Shoah Foundation’s Visual History Archive (https://sfi.usc.edu/), the largest video archive of survivor testimonies of the Holocaust (Jews, Sinti and Roma, political prisoners, Jehovah’s witnesses, and homosexuals) as well as testimonies by survivors of the Armenian genocide, the Rwandan genocide, and the Nanjing Massacres.
+As much as possible, he brings that research into his undergraduate classes: students who work with him (e.g., in Spring 2016 German 110/Digital Humanities 150, or Spring 2018 DH 199) learn about the history of technologies for creating, capturing, and preserving testimony of human atrocities; study the production and transformation of testimonies through new digital and web-based, indexing technologies; deploy tools for computationally analyzing testimonies; and design new interfaces and digital archives for ethically preserving and transmitting the memories of atrocities.